coq/coq/doc/sphinx/proof-engine/ltac.rst

 We start by giving the syntax followed by the informal semantics.
 To learn more about the language and especially about its foundations, please refer to :cite:`Del00`.
-(Note the examples in the paper won't work as-is; Coq has evolved since the paper was written.)
+(Note the examples in the paper won't work as-is; Rocq has evolved since the paper was written.)

 .. example:: Basic tactic macros